 What Will I Learn as an Information Systems Student?

-Undergrads in the IS program at CSU are studying for their Bachelor of Business Administration (BBA) in Information Systems degree.
+Undergrads in the IS program at Cleveland State are studying for their Bachelor of Business Administration (BBA) in Information Systems degree.
 They begin their studies with core business courses, such as World of Business, and technology-focused courses, such as Fundamentals of Systems Development.

 As students progress toward their degrees, they take more advanced courses to better understand real hardware, application, and software problems faced by 21st-century enterprises and organizations.
 Students develop skills in system analytics, data communication, project management, and traffic analytics.